Skip to main content

 How to Use the Pull Database

 Use the filters below to narrow results by issuer, bureau, or card name.
-The bureau column shows colored badges indicating which bureau each card typically pulls.
+The bureau column shows colored badges indicating which bureau each card typically pulls based on publicly reported patterns.
 Cards that pull all three bureaus are highlighted with a warning background since freezing will not help reduce inquiries for those applications.
-Check the notes column for state-specific variations and other important details.
+All entries are marked as reference-only until independently verified through community submissions.

 Showing 29 of 29 cards